 It’s interesting to note that optimism is also derived from optics.
 Most have heard the terminology that “optics” are important.
 They create a narrative which in the mind can influence behavior.

 Fear is the result of pessimism.
 It locks or paralyzes the mind into a form of spiritual death.
 Yes, pessimism and negative thoughts are as destructive as pouring poison on the garden of the mind.

 In spite of everything is the will to meaning.
 The meaning to choose optimism can propel you forward and allow you to meet obstacles or challenges with a renewed faith.

-Optimism, hope, confidence, determination, are what the responsible man or woman can choose to live by and unify an integrity that is unbendable, unshakable, and un-destructible.
+Optimism, hope, confidence, determination are what the responsible man or woman can choose to live by.
+It fosters a unifying integrity that is unbendable, unshakable and indestructible.